tags07/ROS_Controller/README.md

 ## Example

-This is an example using a CompressedImage and ImageData subscirber with a /com_cmd publisher.
+This is an example using a CompressedImage and ImageData subscriber with a /com_cmd publisher.
 The slider is for controlling speed.

 ![Ros Controller](/media/screenshots/Screenshot1.png?raw=true "Ros controller")